zeropsio/recipe-remix-nodejs/README.md

-# Zerops x Remix - Nodejs
+# Zerops x Remix - Node.js

 ![remix](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/cover-remix.png)

-A Node.js Remix app example for [Zerops](https://zerops.io).
+Remix is a powerful framework for building fast, dynamic web applications with server-side rendering.
+[Zerops](https://zerops.io) makes deploying and managing Remix applications effortless, offering capabilities like automatic scaling, optional integrations for caching and logging, and seamless setup for additional services.
+With Zerops, you can easily enhance your Remix app's performance and monitoring, letting you focus on development without worrying about infrastructure complexities.

 ## Deploy to Zerops